 The Other Country by Mrinal Pande

-A collection of columns, that the author wrote for various publications have been compiled into this book under four vey broad categories.
-For me there were two themes, one of women in India and this section cuts across geographies and social ladder.
+The Other Country is a collection of columns.
+That the author wrote for various publications.
+And have been compiled into this book under four very broad categories.
+For me, there were two themes, one of the women in India.
+This section cuts across geographies and social ladder.
 Another section is the world of non-English speakers for English speakers.
-Having grown up in small town India and having lived her later life in a Metro, author can relate to both and also relate to the transitions that happen when people move from rural areas to urban and how they relate back to their hometowns.
+Having grown up in small town India and having lived her later life in a Metro, the author can relate to both.
+And also relate to the transitions that happen when people move from rural areas to urban.
+And how they relate back to their hometowns.

-When she talks about women, she tells you the tales of women who fought against the established order sometimes by choosing to do what they want to do and sometimes by running away from the establishments and doing what they thought was right for them.
-The acts may look small if you do not read the context in which they were done, and if you understand the context, you would admire their courage.
-Then she talks about the other challenges and dilemmas that women in India face, and here I admired her sensitivity to the women no matter what strata of society they came from, whether they were marginalized or super successful.
+When she talks about women, she tells you the tales of women who fought against the established order.
+Sometimes by choosing to do what they want to do.
+And sometimes by running away from the establishments.
+And doing what they thought was right for them.
+The acts may look small if you do not read the context in which they were done.
+If you understand the context, you would admire their courage.
+Then she talks about the other challenges and dilemmas that women in India face.
+Here I admired her sensitivity to the women no matter what strata of society they came from, whether they were marginalized or super successful.

 People living in small town India are as smart and as shrewd as anywhere else.
-They have their own power systems and their own ways of manipulating the government machinery while still portraying a simple face.
+They have their own power systems.
+And their own ways of manipulating the government machinery.
+While still portraying a simple face.
 An anecdote in the book from a village of how they milk the pre-election schemes and make fool of the system is a very good example of this.
-Author also tells you whole lot of corrupt industries that are flourishing in certain parts of rural India like illegal gun making and a ensured passing of exams.
+The author also tells you a whole lot of corrupt industries that are flourishing in certain parts of rural India.
+Like illegal gun making and an ensured passing of exams.
 Which apparently everyone is aware of but no one is willing to do anything about it.

-Since the book is a collection of columns, there is no obvious theme running through them, yet the focus areas of the author loosely bind them.
+Since the book The Other Country is a collection of columns, there is no obvious theme running through them.
+Yet the focus areas of the author loosely bind them.
 Now the big complaint I have for the book is the number of editorial errors it had: Spelling mistakes, half sentences, missed parenthesis.
-I have never read a book with so many mistakes in it, so obvious that it seems editors even forgot to run the spell check.
-I am willing let go of it in a novice’s book or a book from a new publisher, but a book from the leading publisher authored by one of the most respected journalist of our times….
+I have never read a book with so many mistakes in it.
+So obvious that it seems editors even forgot to run the spell check.
+I am willing to let go of it in a novice’s book or a book from a new publisher.
+But, a book from the leading publisher authored by one of the most respected journalists of our times….
 Naah…